-Nearly 90 years have elapsed since two European nations began a rivalry that evolved into one of the most essential and spirited rivalries not just in Europe, but worldwide.
-This rivalry has been periods of success that both nations have enjoyed.
+Over ninety years have elapsed since two European nations began a rivalry that evolved into one of the most essential and spirited competitions in Europe and worldwide.
+This rivalry witnessed periods of success that both nations enjoyed.
 For all the glamour and controversy, the England-Germany rivalry has become a phenomenon that has whetted fans' appetites everywhere.

 Redemption Amidst Nervy Times

-Hoffman was sent off in that 4-1 defeat and he, along with Hans Kalb, served one-year suspensions by Germany's football governing body.
-Two years later, Hoffman suffered a severe right ear injury during a car accident.
-He spent most of his playing career with a "bow on his ear" as one physician described the damage.
+Hoffman received a dismissal in that 4-1 defeat, and he, along with Hans Kalb, served one-year suspensions by Germany's football governing body.
+Hoffman suffered a severe right ear injury two years later during a car accident.
+He spent most of his playing career with a "bow on his ear," as one physician described the damage.
 Before the match at Berlin's Deutsches Stadion, Germany's coach Otto Nerz woke up an overslept Hoffmann.
-Making matters worse was Germany's bus broke down as it headed toward the stadium and so player arrived at Deutsches Stadion via taxi cabs.
+Making matters worse for Germany, a bus broke down as it headed toward the stadium, and the players arrived at Deutsches Stadion via taxi cabs.

 Five years later, both countries met in London; this match, England's 200th international match, coincided with the first-ever international fixture contested at White Hart Lane.
-The game, a 3-0 England victory in which George Camsell scored twice and Cliff Bastin added the third goal, was notable not for the scoreline.
-Preferably, this event enhanced an opportunity for Germany to promote Nazi propaganda with 10,000 Germans attended this event.
+A 3-0 England victory in which George Camsell scored twice and Cliff Bastin added the third goal was notable not for the scoreline.
+Preferably, this event enhanced Germany's opportunity to promote Nazi propaganda, with 10,000 Germans attending this event.

 In 1938, England embarked on a three-country tour in May at Berlin's Olympiastadion; as was the case in 1935, a victory was without controversy.
-This game, which ended with England winning 6-3, saw England displaying respect to Germany with its players performing the Nazi salute.
-A newspaper article from 2001 revealed English players behavior was "perhaps merely indifferent."
+This game ended with England winning 6-3, seeing England displaying respect to Germany with its players performing the Nazi salute.
+A newspaper article from 2001 revealed that English players' behavior was "perhaps merely indifferent."

 England would not face a unified Germany for the next 55 years.